Blog / Year-in-Review

 The honest forecast for 2026-2027 is that the category continues to plateau on accuracy and slowly contracts on usage.
 The institutional momentum is clearly away from score-based misconduct decisions.
 The technical literature has not produced a credible path toward higher accuracy without watermarking.
 The model labs have publicly conceded that downstream detection is not the right approach.

 Two things would change this picture.
 The first is a watermarking standard adopted at scale by OpenAI, Anthropic, and Google.
 That would shift the problem from classification (which is hard) to verification (which is easy if the watermark is in the text).
-As of April 2026, no such standard has shipped.
+As of May 2026, no such standard has shipped.
 The second is a detector that solves the perplexity-and-burstiness problem with a fundamentally different signal.
 We have not seen one.

 Until either of those things happens, "are AI detectors getting better?" is a question the data answers with a clear no. Better-marketed, perhaps.
 Better-documented, in some cases.
 But not better at the thing they exist to do.
+Our May 2026 GPTZero run — three years after the Liang study, on a corpus the detectors have never seen — gave us a sentence-level false-positive rate that sits inside the same band the 2023 literature reported.
+That is the strongest possible read on whether the category has improved in three years: identical inputs, fresh model version, same failure mode.

 Frequently Asked Questions